Pictured above: Partridgepea (Chamaecrista fasciculata) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Partridge pea is an herbaceous to woody annual that produces ornate, yellow flowers with reddish spots at the base of each petal.
+The axillary flowers are yellow with reddish spots at the base of each petal.
+They bear both yellow and reddish-purple anthers; the latter contains reproductive pollen, while the former produces food pollen.
 Leaves are pinnately–compound with many small yellow-green leaflets that fold up when touched.
 Nectar is produced at the base of the leaf in tiny, reddish-orange glands.
+Stems and branches are typically dark red.
+Seeds are born in flattened pods.

 Family: Fabaceae (Legume Family)